rust-lang/rfcs/text/0000-let-expression.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+*Note: Examples in this section are here for showing the corner cases of let expression, not code encouraged or intended to use in real codebases.*

 This section examines the features proposed by this RFC.

 ## `let` as a bool expression